-Explain how the proposed curriculum addresses the current state of the discipline/profession and how the graduates of the program will contribute to the discipline/profession.
+Explain how the proposed curriculum addresses the current state of the discipline/profession and how the graduates of the diploma program will contribute to the discipline/profession.

-Goals and Objectives of the program in relation to the Graduate Degree Level Expectations
+Goals and Objectives of the Program in relation to the Graduate Degree Level Expectations

-Provide a statement of the overall objectives of the master's program in an introductory paragraph.
+Provide a statement of the overall objectives of the diploma program in an introductory paragraph.

-Elaborate on the description of the master's level learning objectives of the program in terms of each of the headings below.
+Elaborate on the description of the learning objectives of the diploma program in terms of each of the headings below.
 Refer to the Graduate Degree Level Expectations document for an overview of the expectations regarding each of these areas.

 - a) Depth and Breadth of Knowledge

-- b) Research and Scholarship (as appropriate for a professional master's)
+- b) Research and Scholarship

 - c) Level of Application of Knowledge

 - d) Professional Capacity / Autonomy

 - e) Level of Communication Skills

 - f) Awareness of Limits of Knowledge